juhasev/sample-ninja-help/member-app-refer-a-friend-settings.md

 #### Maximum number of friends to refer
 This is the number of friends that can be referred at one time.
 This setting does not control maximum life time referrals.

+#### Redirect to registration survey
+By default all traffic from confirming the referral is sent to the registration survey.
+However, if you run your registration survey externally you can define an alternate redirect URL where the referrals are sent.